howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 ### Subscribing to new Links

-For the app to update in realtime when new links are created, you need to subscribe to events that are happening on the `Link` type.
-There generally are three kinds of events you can subscribe to:
+For the app to update in real-time when new links are created, you need to subscribe to events that are happening on the `Link` type.
+There are three kinds of events you can subscribe to:

 - a new `Link` is _created_
 - an existing `Link` is _updated_